Mandamtum/Voice-Recognition-Division/Description(README).md

 I suggest you please test my programs.
-Please star, as I need to know of how many have used this program, and please test the following
+Please star, as I need to know of how many have used this project, and please test the following programs, right to the dates in each headline.

 # Mandamtum-Project - 17/11/18 - VoiceRecognitionTst2